-According to a review of research on the childhood of exceptionally creative individuals “The growth of creativity in a young person suggests the effects of powerful nurturing and support” (Piers 2000).
-But what is suggested may not actually be occurring.
-For psychologists, like Maslow, who see creativity resulting from an enriched environment, it would make sense that very creative individuals have a caring and supportive situation in childhood.
-Only the records of these individuals and their own recollections indicate that creative genius often comes from a harsher, less than ideal environment.
+According to a review on the childhood of exceptionally creative individuals–“The growth of creativity in a young person suggests the effects of powerful nurturing and support” (Piers 2000).
+But what this research suggests does not occur most of the time.
+Contrary to the view of psychologists, like Maslow, who see creativity resulting from an enriched environment, creative people record a different story.
+Rather than recalling a caring and supportive situation in childhood, their own recollections indicate a harsh, far less than ideal environment.

-By their own report many creative individuals recall stern, and almost cruel parenting in which acceptance was not unconditional, but based on performance.
-Their talent was often supported by another family member, usually the father.
-However many describes their upbringing as “more correct than warm” (Gardner 1993).
-Often home experiences were reflected in the creative products of actors and writers, and perhaps the conflicts in the home actual contributed to the ability to conjure dramatic scenes and poignant plots (Goertzel 1962).
-The difficulty with finding the correlation between a demanding home life and creativity is that most information on the childhood and adolescence period of creative individuals comes from a relatively small number of sources, not a large enough population for a quality sampling (Piers 2000).
+Many creative individuals recall stern and almost cruel parenting in which acceptance was not unconditional, but based on performance.
+Their talent was not encouraged so much as demanded by another family member (usually the father).
+They described their upbringing as “more correct than warm” (Gardner 1993).
+Often childhood experiences of actors and writers appear in their creative works.
+Conflicts in the home actual seem to contribute to their ability to conjure dramatic scenes and poignant plots (Goertzel 1962).

 So it seems the childhood of many prominent creative people had a larger dose of unpleasantness in it, but that stress may have been the impetus that drove them to concentrate so intently on their gift.